nextdns/metadata/README.md

 ## Suggest the addition of a new service
 Create an issue (or even better, a PR) on this repository.

-*Note: this is an ideal PR for a service suggestion: https://github.com/nextdns/lists/pull/32*

 ## Add (or remove) a domain blocked by a service
 Create an issue (or PR) on this repository.
 If a domain needs to be added, please detail the steps you made to get this domain queried.